jharwell/cosm/docs/config/swarm-manager.rst

    * - ``block_motion``

-     - Free block motion in the arena.
+     - Metrics capturing aspects of free block motion in the arena.

      - append